sobolevn/pustota/ABOUT.md

 ## Supported languages

-This theme [supports multiple languages](https://github.com/sobolevn/pustota/tree/master/test), starting from mainstream ones like Python, TypeScript, and Java.
+This theme [supports a lot of languages](https://github.com/sobolevn/pustota/tree/master/test), starting from mainstream ones like Python, TypeScript, and Java.
 And ending with languages like Elixir, Lisp, and Haskell.

-If you want to contribute a language support, please feel free! :)
+If you want to contribute a language support, please feel free!
+It is quite easy to do, since there are only 5 major colors :)

 ## Showcase